SamAng219255/BML-Brigadier-Macro-Language-/README.md

 The build program takes two arguments, the Lark language description and the target file, as follows:
 `$ python3 build_bml.py bml.lark example.bml`
 ## BML Language
-BML uses two types commands, called macro commands and Minecraft commands respectively.
+BML uses two types of commands, called macro commands and Minecraft commands respectively.
 Minecraft commands begin with a forward slash ("/") and are passed to the output file after getting reformatted.
 Macro commands begin with a dollar sign ("$") and indicate a task for the transpiler.

 A formal description of BML can be found in bml.lark which uses ebnf to describe the language and is used by the script to parse files.
 ### Minecraft Commands